-5A.4 (1) Section 3B.4 of the Instrument requires an ETF to post its ETF facts document to the website of the ETF, the ETF's family or the manager of the ETF, as applicable.
-An ETF facts document should remain on the website at least until the next ETF facts document for the ETF is posted.
-Only a final ETF facts document filed under this Instrument should be posted to a website.
+- 5A.4 (1) Section 3B.4 of the Instrument requires an ETF to post its ETF facts document on its designated website.
+An ETF facts document should remain on the designated website at least until the next ETF facts document for the ETF is posted.
+Only a final ETF facts document filed under this Instrument should be posted to a designated website.
 A preliminary or pro forma ETF facts document, for example, should not be posted.
-An ETF facts document must be displayed in an easily visible and accessible location on the website.
-It should also be presented in a format that is convenient for both reading online and printing on paper.

-(2) Many ETFs have fund profiles that are available on a website of the ETF, the ETF's family or the manager of the ETF.
+An ETF facts document must be displayed in an easily visible and accessible location on the designated website.
+It should also be presented in a format that is convenient for both reading online and printing on paper. - (2) Many ETFs have fund profiles which they can choose to make available on their designated website, or another website.
 These profiles provide summary information about the ETF that supplements the information contained in the ETF Facts and that is typically updated on a more frequent basis.
-In cases where the ETF Facts makes a cross-reference to a website to highlight the availability of more up-to-date trading and pricing information for an ETF, the information should be presented in a manner that is consistent with what is disclosed under the Quick Facts, Trading Information and Pricing Information sections of the ETF Facts, including the manner of calculating the information that is presented.
+In cases where the ETF Facts makes a cross-reference on the ETF's designated website or another website to highlight the availability of more up-to-date trading and pricing information for that ETF, the information should be presented in a manner that is consistent with what is disclosed under the Quick Facts, Trading Information and Pricing Information sections of the ETF Facts, including the manner of calculating the information that is presented.